SnoringCatGames/surfacer/addons/surfacer/README.md

 #### Remove internal surfaces

-**NOTE**: This will only detect internal surface segments that are equivalent with another internal segment.
+> **NOTE:** This will only detect internal surface segments that are equivalent with another internal segment.
 But for grid-based tiling systems, this can often be enough.

 -   Check for pairs of floor+ceiling segments or left-wall+right-wall segments, such that both segments share the same vertices.
 -   Remove both segments in these pairs.